-On- and off-rate: dCas9 strand invasion behaviour is not expected to obey a simple two-state binding dynamics (which justifies the use of linearization), since they would also get influenced by the amount and positions of the mismatches.
+On- and off-rate: dCas9 strand invasion behaviour is not expected to obey a simple two-state binding dynamics (which underlines the use of linearization to get (effective) association rates), since they would also get influenced by the amount and positions of the mismatches.
 Earlier mismatches would result in a higher off-rate or an lower on-rate.

 It is assumed that equilibrium is reached after 12 hours.
 Really justifying this assumption is not possible, but it sounds reasonable.
 12 hours should at least be enough to go through all the binding states, because otherwise it would mean that a bacteria cannot defend itself within 12 hours against a virus.

+See comment

 What we actually fit